-Invoked on an operating system kernel that does not support cpusets.
-Invoked on a system that supports cpusets, but when the cpuset file system is not currently mounted at /dev/cpuset.
-Insufficient memory is available.
-Attempted cpuset_delete() on a cpuset with attached tasks.
-Attempted cpuset_delete() on a cpuset with child cpusets.
-Attempted cpuset_create() in a parent cpuset that does not exist.
-Attempted cpuset_create() for a cpuset that already exists.
-Attempted a write(2) system call on a special cpuset file with a length larger than some kernel determined upper limit on the length of such writes.
-Attempted to cpuset_move() a nonexistent task.
-Attempted to cpuset_move() a task that the process lacks permission to move.
-Attempted to cpuset_move() a task to an empty cpuset.
-The relcpu argument to cpuset_pin() function is out of range (not between "zero" and "cpuset_size() - 1").
+as follows.
+ENOSYS Invoked on an operating system kernel that does not support cpusets.
+ENODEV Invoked on a system that supports cpusets, but when the cpuset file system is not currently mounted at /dev/cpuset.
+ENOMEM Insufficient memory is available.
+EBUSY Attempted cpuset_delete() on a cpuset with attached tasks.
+EBUSY Attempted cpuset_delete() on a cpuset with child cpusets.
+ENOENT Attempted cpuset_create() in a parent cpuset that does not exist.
+EEXIST Attempted cpuset_create() for a cpuset that already exists.
+E2BIG Attempted a write(2) system call on a special cpuset file with a length larger than some kernel determined upper limit on the length of such writes.

+ENOSPC Attempted to cpuset_move() a task to an empty

+cpuset.

+EINVAL The relcpu argument to cpuset_pin() function is out